geoffreyrwamakuba-rgb/FMCG-Post-Acquisition-Pipeline/README.md

-# FMCG-Post-Acquisition-Pipeline
+# FMCG - Post-Acquisition-Pipeline

+## Executive Summary

 This project builds an end-to-end data pipeline in Databricks to solve a post-acquisition data integration problem.
+It combines structured enterprise data with messy startup data into a single, reliable analytics layer using a Medallion Architecture (Bronze, Silver, Gold).

+The pipeline supports both historical backfill and incremental updates, allowing consistent reporting across both companies through one unified dataset.

 ## Project Overview

-img
+[img]

 ### 🏢 Business Scenario
 A global FMCG enterprise (**Atlikon**) acquired a nutrition startup (**SportsBar**).